Katzenviech/Tesserakt/README.md

 cmake --build build

 ## run
-On windows copy over SDL2.dll from %SDL2_PATH%/bin or add this directory to your System PATH
+On windows copy over SDL2.dll to your Tesserakt.exe from %SDL2_PATH%/bin or add this directory to your System PATH